Keizaal/Keizaal/README.md

 Keizaal takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.
 This modlist was developed on a computer running [these specs](https://pcpartpicker.com/list/3ygt4d), on this system a stable and consistent 50 - 60 FPS is the norm.
 Your mileage may vary, there is nothing I can do if you experience poor performance.

-Install the latest version of Wabbajack from its [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases).
+Install the latest version of Wabbajack from its [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases){:target="_blank" rel="noopener"}.

 Create a new folder called “Wabbajack” in the root of your main drive, the default is (C:).
 Extract Wabbjack.exe into this folder.